Lawson trying to help Hilltoppers find a winning path - NewsBreak

 Dos Gatos Coffee Bar features Milligan student art

-In February, Dos Gatos Coffee Bar, in downtown Johnson City, will be featuring artwork by students at Milligan University in an exhibit titled “Two Cats + a Herd of Buffalo.”.
-The student art will be on display at Dos Gatos throughout the month, up until Monday February 27.
-The...
+In February, Dos Gatos Coffee Bar in downtown Johnson City will feature artwork by students at Milligan University in an exhibit titled “Two Cats + a Herd of Buffalo.”.
+The student art will be on display at Dos Gatos throughout the month, up until Monday, Feb.
+27. The show’s opening night and reception will be on Friday, Feb.
+3, from 6-8 p.m. during downtown Johnson City’s First Friday event.
+This event is free and open to the public.

 Vehicle collides with boulder on U.S. Route 23 at Powell Valley